Entropy bounds for grammar compression: Expanded commentary for Section

+\paragraph{Irreducible grammars --- upper bounds} We state some properties of irreducible grammars which will be used in proof of Theorem~\ref{thm:irreducible_entropy_concatenation}, proof of Theorem~\ref{thm:irreducible_naive}, and to obtain bounds for \Greedy.

-The following lemma states a well-known property of irreducible grammars, which in facts holds when only \IGref{2} is satisfied. \begin{lemma}[{\cite[Lemma~4]{SmallestGrammar}}] Let $(S', G)$ be a full grammar generating $S$ in which each nonterminal (except for the starting symbol) occurs at least twice on the right hand side, that is it satisfies condition~\IGref{2}.
-Then the sum of expansions of right sides is at most $2|S|$. \end{lemma}
+The following lemma states a well-known property of irreducible grammars, which in facts holds even if only \IGref{2} is satisfied. \begin{lemma}[{\cite[Lemma~4]{SmallestGrammar}}] Let $(S', G)$ be a full grammar generating $S$ in which each nonterminal (except for the starting symbol) occurs at least twice on the right-hand side, that is it satisfies condition~\IGref{2}.
+Then the sum of expansions of the right sides is at most $2|S|$. \end{lemma}

-First we show that irreducible grammars are necessarily small, similar to what was shown in~\cite{kieffer2000grammar}, yet we will use more general lemma, which is useful in discussion of~\Greedy algorithm.
+First, we show that irreducible grammars are necessarily small, similar to what was shown in~\cite{kieffer2000grammar}, yet we will use more general lemma, which is useful in discussion of the~\Greedy algorithm.